 National Styles in Science Diplomacy: The UK

-Note from the CPD Blog Manager: This essay was adapted by the author from “National Styles in Science, Diplomacy, and Science Diplomacy: A Case Study of the P5 Countries,” a forthcoming 2018 publication from Brill Research Perspectives in Diplomacy and Foreign Policy.
+Note from the CPD Blog Manager: This essay was adapted by the author from her monograph, “National Styles in Science, Diplomacy, and Science Diplomacy: A Case Study of the P5 Countries,” a 2018 publication from Brill Research Perspectives in Diplomacy and Foreign Policy.
+Read the author's CPD Blog post about science diplomacy in France, Russia, China and the U.S.

 Science diplomacy is becoming an important tool and mechanism which allows states to more effectively promote and secure their foreign policy agenda.
 Recognizing the role science plays on national and international levels, in addition to identifying the national diplomatic style, helps to construct a national style of science diplomacy and evaluate its potential for global governance in addressing global issues on a massive systematic scale.
 The study highlights how national style in science diplomacy affects the process of global competition and socialization.